JanssenProject/jans/README.md

 We prefer to have all our discussions through [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) to better facilitate faster responses.
 However, other means are available such as the [community chat on Gitter](https://gitter.im/JanssenProject/Lobby).
 You can register for free there with your GitHub identity.

 If you find a bug in a Janssen project, or you would like to suggest a new feature, try the [GitHub Discussions](https://github.com/JanssenProject/jans/discussion) first.
 If you have a "howto" or "usage" question, [raise the question or usage](https://github.com/JanssenProject/jans/discussion)!

 ## Releases

-Below are the list of current mega releases that hold information about each single release of our services and modules:
+Below is the list of current mega releases that hold information about every single release of our services and modules:

 - [v1.0.6](https://github.com/JanssenProject/jans/releases/tag/v1.0.6)
 - [v1.0.5](https://github.com/JanssenProject/jans/releases/tag/v1.0.5)